cygx/p6-uni63/README.md

     my $dec = Uni63::dec($enc);
 ```

 # Description

-A Unicode encoding scheme suitable for name mangling.

 The 62 alphanumeric ASCII characters encode themselves.
 A 63th character `_` is
 used to mark escape sequences.